Riddhi1204/Team_Airavat/CIVICPULSE_PLAN.md

 23. EXTERNAL SERVICE FAILURE
 ==================================================

-CivicPulse must not completely break when an external API is unavailable.
+NASMR must not completely break when an external API is unavailable.

 For example: